 In Unity if you select "Loop" in

-With Introloop, you can specify 2 time point "Intro Boundary" and "Looping Boundary" in your audio.
-Playing with this plugin and it will now loop back to Intro Boundary when it reaches Looping Boundary, effectively make the section before Intro Boundary an intro section that plays only once and the rest will be looping.
+Playing your audio with this plugin will loop back to Intro Boundary when it reaches Looping Boundary, effectively make the section before Intro Boundary an intro section that plays only once and the rest will be looping.

 IntroloopAudio will still works.

 It is a common practice used in many commercial games.
 Intro adds huge value to music, turning into a powerful tool for directing player's feel and blends more into gameplay.

 Let's recall memorable moment from favorite games you have played.
 A destined fight with arch rival?
 Roaming over world map for the first time?
 An opening stage that really hooks you that you can't put down the joystick?